python-trio/trio-owfs/docs/source/introduction.rst

 You can also ask by device ID, and get/set attributes if the device is present::

-    dev = await ow.get_device("10.DBDB39010800.EF")
+    dev = ow.get_device("10.DBDB39010800.EF")
-    # triggers a :class:`trio_owfs.event.DeviceAdded` event if not yet known
+    # this call triggers a :class:`trio_owfs.event.DeviceAdded` event
+    # if the device is not yet known

-    if dev.bus is not None:
+    if dev.bus is None:
-        # make sure that the data accessor methods are loaded
+        # generate data accessor methods (if you need them for introspection)
         await ow.ensure_struct(dev)

+    else:
+        # The device has been found on a bus
+        # data accessors have been auto-loaded (this can be disabled)

         heat = await dev.temperature
         await dev.set_temphigh(99)